agabor/docs/_includes/cloudcode/cloud-code.md

 ```

 ### Predefined Classes
-If you want to use `beforeSave` for a predefined class in the Parse JavaScript SDK (e.g. [Parse.User]({{ site.apis.js }}classes/Parse.User.html)), you should not pass a String for the first argument.
+If you want to use `beforeSave` for a predefined class in the MSG JavaScript SDK (e.g. [Parse.User]({{ site.apis.js }}classes/Parse.User.html)), you should not pass a String for the first argument.
 Instead, you should pass the class itself, for example:

 ```javascript
 Parse.Cloud.beforeSave(Parse.User, async (request) => {